Skip to content

 Google's generative answer block placed at the top of the SERP, replacing classical snippets on many queries.

 AI Overviews launched in the United States in 2024 and gradually rolled out elsewhere.
 According to Pew Research, click-through on classical results drops by roughly half on queries that surface an AI Overview.
-Inclusion in AI Overviews is driven by Schema.org markup quality, definition clarity, and domain trust signals.
-Velvetum framework and DefinedTermSet are two of the load-bearing levers for sites that want to land in AI Overviews for their topic.
+Inclusion in AI Overviews is driven by Schema.org markup quality, definition clarity, and domain trust signals. framing statement and DefinedTermSet are two of the load-bearing levers for sites that want to land in AI Overviews for their topic.

 Related reading:How to land in Google AI Overviews and ChatGPT Search answers · GEO optimization for service pages · What AI-First website design is